-COST Actions can provide grants for scientific missions (exchange visits) aimed at strengthening the existing network by allowing scientists to go to an institution or laboratory in another COST Country or COST Near Neighbour Country or in COST International Partner Country confirmed for our COST Action (see the COST CA19110 List of Parties at the official COST web site) to foster collaboration, to learn a new technique or to take measurements using instruments and/or methods not available in their own institution/laboratory.
+COST Actions can provide grants for scientific missions (exchange visits) aimed at strengthening the existing network by allowing scientists to go to an institution or laboratory in another COST Country or COST Near Neighbour Country or in COST International Partner Country to foster collaboration, to learn a new technique or to take measurements using instruments and/or methods not available in their own institution/laboratory.

-STSMs are particularly, but not exclusively, intended for young scientists (Early Carrier Investigators – ECIs, Ph.D. students, and up to 8 years after Ph.D.).
+STSMs are particularly, but not exclusively, intended for young researchers up to 40 years of age.
 Missions can last from 5 days to 3 months; an exceptional extension of up to 6 months is possible.

 The reimbursement rate per day is country dependent, do not forget to decrease it by your home country meal expenses.
 It is warmly recommended to ask the host supervisor for help with accommodation search (maximum 160 € per day for accommodation and meal).
 A maximum of 3,500 € in total (accommodation, meal, travel) can be afforded to the grantee.
 STSM Grants do not necessarily cover all expenses related to undertaking a given mission.
 The requested budget must be realistic for the relevant country; the STSM coordinator will carefully check the value.
 In another case, the STSM application will be refused for the whole given budget period.